|Lat/Lon:||38.69790°N / 109.54929°W|

 Arches is a National Park, so National Park entrance fees (Currently $10/vehicle for seven days) and other regulations apply.
 Dogs are allowed only on leashes and only on pavement.

-These are the ratings as given by Eric Bjornstad's guidebook; Desert Rock: Rock Climbs in the National Parks.
-This book, along with others, can easily be found in any of the gear shops and bookstores in Moab.
+Check out Eric Bjornstad's guidebook; Desert Rock: Rock Climbs in the National Parks.
+This book has a good description for Bullwinkle Tower and can be found, along with other books in any of the gear shops and bookstores in Moab.